- Help Center

 Edit rows, columns, or sections

-To edit the styles for a group of elements:
+To edit styles for a row, column, or section:

-- Hover over the row, column, or section, then click the dropdown menu and select styles Style [element].
+- In the page editor, hover over the row, column, or section, then click the dropdown arrow and select styles Style [row/column/section].

 - On the left panel, click Alignment and spacing to customize padding and margin around the row, column, or section.